Fire in Son Serra Parera: Who Protects the Defenseless?

 Concrete, actionable suggestions: 1) Rapid installation of water points and simple hydrants at the edges of the settlement; 2) regular collections of bulky waste and tyres, supported by municipal collection points; 3) creation of fire service and evacuation routes with clear signage; 4) local prevention training in multiple languages, organized with NGOs and neighborhood representatives; 5) installation of fire safety stations with sand and extinguishing materials at central points; 6) offers of temporary legal accommodation in case of major evacuations; 7) long-term strategy: social housing offers and procedures to properly integrate the settlement into urban infrastructure.

-These measures cost money, but they are cheaper than recurring emergency responses and humanitarian crises.
+These measures cost money, but they are cheaper than recurring emergency responses and humanitarian crises, as with nighttime fires in S'Albufera with six ignition points.
 Much can also be implemented quickly: adjust waste collection schedules, set up a mobile team for fire safety training, cooperate with community doctors for vaccination and health checks.

 Who bears responsibility?
 The city administration, rescue services and social services.
 Equally important are civil society initiatives: neighborhood groups, churches and local businesses can help build bridges.
 The other side of the coin is political: as long as short-term reactions dominate, structural risk will remain.